AdamCodd/MCTS-LLM/README.md

 MCTS-Enhanced AI: A Monte Carlo Tree Search algorithm for iterative story refinement using language models.

 ## Overview
 This repository contains an implementation of the Monte Carlo Tree Search (MCTS) algorithm tailored for enhancing the creative capabilities of large language models.
 The system employs a tree-based strategy to systematically explore and refine response variations, optimizing output quality through multiple iterations.

-The approach is inspired by recent advancements in decision-making algorithms as detailed in [this academic paper](https://arxiv.org/pdf/2406.07394), with a specific adaptation for creative contexts such as short story generation using only local models.
+This approach is inspired by recent advancements in decision-making algorithms as detailed in [this academic paper](https://arxiv.org/pdf/2406.07394), with a specific adaptation for creative contexts such as short story generation using only local models.

 ## Applications (current/future)
 The main application of this project is to facilitate fine-tuning processes through Direct Preference Optimization (DPO) or similar techniques.
 The adaptability of the MCTS framework allows for potential expansions into other specialized domains including but not limited to: